Archimedean Survival Processes: Introduction

-for some gamma bridge $\{\g_{tT}^{(i)}\}$ and some independent $X_i>0$.
-The $X_i$'s are identical but in general not independent, and the $\{\g^{(i)}_{tT}\}$'s are identical but in general not independent.
+ASPs are an $n$-dimensional extension of gamma random bridges.
+Each one-dimensional marginal process $\{\xi^{(i)}_t\}$ of an ASP $\{(\xi_t^{(1)},\ldots,\xi_t^{(n)})^\tp\}_{0\leq t \leq T}$ is a GRB.
 We shall construct each $\{\xi_t^{(i)}\}$ by splitting a `master' GRB into $n$ non-overlapping subprocesses.
 This method of splitting a \levy random bridge into subprocesses (which are themselves \levy random bridges) was used by \citet{HHM2} to develop a bivariate insurance reserving model based on random bridges of the stable-1/2 subordinator.
-A remarkable feature of the proposed construction is that the terminal vector $(\xi_T^{(1)},\xi_T^{(2)},\ldots,\xi_T^{(n)})^\tp$ has an $\ell_1$-norm symmetric distribution, and hence an Archimedean survival copula.
-In particular, we shall show that
+A remarkable feature of the proposed construction is that the terminal vector $(\xi_T^{(1)},\ldots,\xi_T^{(n)})^\tp$ has a multivariate $\ell_1$-norm symmetric distribution, and hence an Archimedean survival copula.